Amendment C159: Moreland Neighbourhood Centres Strategy

 On 12 November 2017 the Minister for Planning approved Amendment C159 with changes.
-Details of the Minister's decision can be viewed here (PDF 530Kb).
+View the Minister's decision (PDF 530Kb).
 The amemdment will come into effect when notice of its approval is published in the Victorian Government Gazette.
 All submitters will be advised once the amendment is gazetted and full details are available.

 On 15 November 2017 Council resolved that following a decision being made on Amendment C159, to seek the Minister to prepare, authorise and approve Amendment C171 to the Moreland Planning Scheme, in accordance with Section 20(4) of the Planning and Environment Act 1987.
 Amendment C171 seeks to reinstate the 3 storey areas originally proposed within the Neighbourhood Centres.

 Council also resolved that should the Minister not approve the Brunswick West rezonings as part of Amendment C159, the rezonings on Union Street and Millward Street, within the Grantham/Union Streets, West Brunswick Neighbourhood Centre, be included within Amendment C171 in a manner that is consistent with the balance of Amendment C171 and supported by the Neighbourhood and Local Activity Centres Study February 2014 (that is rezoning to General Residential Zone Schedule 2).
 See futher details (PDF 44Mb).

 For further information, please phone Council’s Strategic Planning Team on 9384 9230 or email Strategic Planning.